whatTHEh3ll/Bughunter/README.md

 ### Things to do.
-- [ ] theres alot to this Playbook I will improve readibity by adding with_items list to the playbook thus making it smaller
+- [x] theres alot to this Playbook I will improve readibity by adding 'with_items' list to the playbook thus making it smaller
 - [ ] create a plyabook to install Tor Bridge
 - [ ] setup proxychains with clearnet proxies
 - [ ] expeiriment with intelx api for OSINT.....